All Episodes

 No.

-Inflation doesn't have to do with the interest rate right now because they're they're two separate things.
+Inflation doesn't have anything to do the interest rate right now because they're two separate things.

 Interest rates right now have really no relationship to inflation.